adyork/lc-data-intro-forked/_episodes/01-regex-intro.md

 > > organifer
 > > Organi2ed111
 > > ~~~
-> > Or, any other string that starts a line, begins with a letter `o` in lower or capital case, proceeds with `rgani`, has any character in the 7th position, follows with letter `e` and zero or more characters from the range `[A-Za-z0-9]`.
+> > Or, any other string that begins with a letter `o` in lower or capital case, proceeds with `rgani`, has any character in the 7th position, follows with letter `e` and zero or more characters from the range `[A-Za-z0-9]`.
 > {: .solution}
 {: .challenge}